shonfeder/shonfeder_net/site/md/home.md

 I study [programming](/programs) and [philosophy](/posts) and [work as a software engineer](/resume).

-Guided by concern for the wellbeing of the disadvantaged and for humanity's future, I work to apply what is learned through my studies to benefit those in need of care.
+Guided by concern for the well being of the disadvantaged and for humanity's future, I work at applying what I can learn in my studies to benefit those in need of care.

 I approach programming from the perspective of [Programming Language